Fu Hua: Political career

 Fu entered the workforce in July 1985, and joined the Chinese Communist Party (CCP) in December 1993.

 Fu worked in China Business Daily before being assigned to the State Council.
-He than successively served as assistant governor and deputy governor of Fangshan District and head of the Publicity Department of the CCP Xicheng District Committee in Beijing.
+He then successively served as assistant governor and deputy governor of Fangshan District and head of the Publicity Department of the CCP Xicheng District Committee in Beijing.
 He was deputy head of the Publicity Department of the Beijing Municipal Committee of the CCP in February 2010 and subsequently deputy secretary-general of the same committee in July 2011.

 Fu became president and party branch secretary of Beijing Daily in April 2014, and served until November 2016, when he was appointed vice president of the All-China Journalists Association.
 He had also briefly served as executive deputy head of the Publicity Department of the CCP Beijing Municipal Committee.
 In April 2017, he was chosen as editor-in-chief of Economic Daily, a state-owned newspaper focusing on economic reports.
 Fu was appointed head of the Publicity Department of the Guangdong Provincial Committee of the CCP in March 2018 and was admitted to member of its Standing Committee, the province's top authority.

 In February 2020, Fu was recalled to the central government and appointed deputy head of the Publicity Department of the Chinese Communist Party.
 Fu was appointed editor-in-chief of Xinhua News Agency in June 2021, and was promoted to its president and CCP Committee Secretary in June 2022.
 In September 2022, Fu stated, "Xinhua will never depart from the party line, not even for a minute, nor stray from the path laid down by General Secretary Xi Jinping".